Two-state solution

 The two-state solution is a proposed approach to resolving the Israeli–Palestinian conflict, by creating two states on the territory of the former Mandatory Palestine.
-It is often contrasted with the one-state solution, which is the establishment a single state in former Mandatory Palestine with equal rights for all its inhabitants.
 The two-state solution is supported by many countries and the Palestinian Authority.
 Israel currently does not support the idea, though it has in the past.

 The first proposal for separate Jewish and Arab states in the territory was made by the British Peel Commission report in 1937.
 In 1947, the United Nations General Assembly adopted a partition plan for Palestine, leading to the 1948 Palestine war.
 As a result, Israel was established on the area the UN had proposed for the Jewish state, as well as almost 60% of the area proposed for the Arab state.
 Israel took control of West Jerusalem, which was meant to be part of an international zone.
 Jordan took control of East Jerusalem and what became known as the West Bank, annexing it the following year.
 The territory which became the Gaza Strip was occupied by Egypt but never annexed.
 Since the 1967 Six-Day War, both the West Bank (including East Jerusalem) and Gaza Strip have been militarily occupied by Israel, becoming known as the Palestinian territories.

 The Palestine Liberation Organization has accepted the concept of a two-state solution since the 1982 Arab Summit, on the basis of an independent Palestinian state based in the West Bank, Gaza and East Jerusalem.
 In 2017, Hamas announced their revised charter, which claims to accept the idea of a Palestinian state within the 1967 borders, but without recognising the statehood of Israel.
 Diplomatic efforts have centred around realizing a two-state solution, starting from the failed 2000 Camp David Summit and the Clinton Parameters, followed by the Taba Summit in 2001.
 The failure of the Camp David summit to reach an agreed two-state solution formed the backdrop to the commencement of the Second Intifada, the violent consequences of which marked a turning point among both peoples’ attitudes.
 A two-state solution also formed the basis of the Arab Peace Initiative, the 2006–2008 peace offer, and the 2013–14 peace talks.